rdammkoehler/CucumberCPPDemoProject/README.md

 # Create your project

+Here we are creating a new project that uses Cucumber-CPP.
+The point is not about learning C++, but rather how to setup your project to use Cucumber.
+You won't need to write any actual C++ code, you can just copy it from various locations on the web (this repo) and copy-paste it from this README.md file.
+In real life I don't recommend copy-paste approach.
+But for expedience I'm using that approach here.

-Create a project folder (MyProject)
+##Create a project folder (MyProject)

 ```bash
 cd ~/projects
 mkdir MyProject
 ```

-Create a test code folder
+###Create a test code folder

 ```bash
 mkdir MyProject/test
 ```

-Create a source code folder
+###Create a source code folder

 ```bash
 mkdir MyProject/src
 ```

-Create a *CMakeLists.txt* file in your MyProject folder using a text editor.
+##Create a *CMakeLists.txt* file

+In your MyProject folder using a text editor.
 The file should contain the following code;

 ```cmake
 cmake_minimum_required(VERSION 2.8)